Boeing MQ-28 Ghost Bat: Design

 The Ghost Bat is an unmanned combat aerial vehicle (UCAV) incorporating artificial intelligence and utilising a modular mission package system in the nose of the aircraft.
 The entire nose section can be removed and quickly swapped for another with a different payload for various missions including combat, force reconnaissance, and electronic warfare.
 Developed under Air Force Minor Program DEF 6014, one role will be to use the Manned-Unmanned Teaming (MUM-T) concept to support and protect manned Royal Australian Air Force (RAAF) aircraft, such as the F-35A, F/A-18F, E-7A, and KC-30A while they conduct operations.

 The UAV is designed to act as a "loyal wingman" that is controlled by a parent aircraft to accomplish tasks such as scouting or absorbing enemy fire if attacked, as well as operating independently.
 It has a range of more than 2000 nmi.
 The UAV's jet engine allows it to fly in the high subsonic flight regime and keep up with manned fighters.
 Boeing has said it has 'fighter-like' maneuverability.
 The MQ-28A prototype did not use any radiation-absorbent material (RAM) coating and instead relied on its shape to reduce its radar cross section (RCS).
-The aircraft wing is Boeing's largest resin-infused single composite component, leveraging technology from the trailing edge of Boeing 787 wings developed at Boeing Aerostructures Australia.
+The aircraft wing is Boeing's largest resin-infused single composite component, leveraging technology from the trailing edge of Boeing 787 wings developed at Boeing Australia.
 Three key manufacturing innovations were incorporated in the areas of robotic drill and fill, shim-less assembly, and full-size determinant assembly.